posabsolute/posabsolute/blog/the-email-stack.md

 If you control the entire email codebase, as in, your customer cannot build/modify their own transactional email that are then stored in a DB; this solution makes a lot of sense.

 This is as long as you thoroughly validate the variables injected into the email JSX template.
-This is still JavaScript, executed on your server.
+This is still JavaScript executed on your server.
 It's your javascript, but email variables (customer name, for example) could come from a variety of sources and could be an attack vector on your server.

-##### What about if I want to enable an online email editor to allow email templates to be modified?
+##### What about if I want to allow an online email editor to modify email templates?

 You have a platform that allows your customers to modify transactional email templates sent to their own customers?
 Now, things become much more complicated.